DarkEarthGAME/Grants-Program/applications/dark_earth.md

 - Where and how does your project fit into the ecosystem?

+➡️ **We all like to play at peak performance.
+NEAR offers a high amount of TPS, making it ideal for gaming.**

 - Who is your target audience (parachain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?

+➡️ **All gamers.**

 - What need(s) does your project meet?

+➡️ **We offer the real possession of the assets within the video game.
+You can do with your objects/skins whatever you want.**

-- Are there any other projects similar to yours in the Mintbase / NEAR ecosystem?
+- Are there any other projects similar to yours in the Mintbase / NEAR ecosystem? **No at the moment.**
   - If so, how is your project different?
-  - If not, are there similar projects in related ecosystems?
+  - If not, are there similar projects in related ecosystems? **Skyweaver - In Polygon ecosystem.**

 ## Team :busts_in_silhouette:

 ### Team members

 - Name of team leader:
-- Names of team members
+- Names of team members: Jesús Sánchez Fernández

 ### Contact

-- **Contact Name:** Full name of the contact person in your team
+- **Contact Name:** Juan Palomo Cisneros
-- **Contact Email:** Contact email (e.g. john@duo.com)
+- **Contact Email:** jpalomo@olympusorigin.com
 - **Website:** https://darkearth.gg

 ### Legal Structure